nxp-imx/imx-sm/sm/doc/intro.md

 Of critical note, due to the SM abstraction, some hardware described in the SoC RM that is used by the SM is not directly accessible to other cores.
 See the [SM Physical View](@ref PHY_ARCH) for more info.

+The SM has a debug monitor presented on a debug UART.
+See the @ref MONITOR section for an overview of the commands and output (e.g. faults).

 Supported Platforms
 -------------------